 Some research areas may have a database of people interested in participating in certain types of research.
 One good example of this is Join Dementia Research.

 Please see 'How we can help' for practical ways in which we can help you access GP practices in an attempt to increase study recruitment

-For further advice on recruiting patients to portfolio studies you can contact your local CRN Research Delivery Manager or speak with a member of our team.
+For further advice on recruiting patients to portfolio studies you can contact your local Agile Research Team or speak with a member of our team.
 For advice about non-portfolio studies please contact us.